stellar/go/services/horizon/internal/docs/reference/endpoints/trades.md

 People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
 When an offer is fully or partially fulfilled, a [trade](../resources/trade.md) happens.

-Trades can be filtered for specific orderbook, defined by an asset pair: `base` and `counter`.
+Trades can be filtered for a specific orderbook, defined by an asset pair: `base` and `counter`.

 ## Request